Compassionate and bereavement leave

 Compassionate leave can't be cashed out.

-An employee taking compassionate leave must give their employer notice as soon as they can (this may be after the leave has started).
-The employee must tell the employer of the period, or expected period, of the leave.
+An employee taking compassionate leave has to give their employer notice as soon as they can (this may be after the leave has started).
+The employee has to tell the employer how much leave they are taking, or expect to take, and when.

-An employer can request evidence about the reason for compassionate leave (eg. a death or funeral notice or statutory declaration).
+An employer can request evidence about the reason for compassionate leave (for example, a death or funeral notice or statutory declaration).
 This request for evidence has to be reasonable.
 If the employee doesn't provide the requested notice or evidence they may not get compassionate leave.